-We manage our solid waste operations, which are vertically integrated and include a full range of solid waste services, on a geographic basis through two regional operating segments, which we designate as the Eastern and Western regions.
-Within each geographic region, we organize our solid waste services around smaller areas that we refer to as "wastesheds."
+We manage our solid waste operations, which are vertically integrated and include a full range of solid waste services, on a geographic basis through three regional operating segments, which we designate as the Eastern, Western and Mid-Atlantic regions.
+Within each geographic region, we organize our solid waste services around smaller market areas that we also refer to as "wastesheds."
 A wasteshed is an area that comprises the complete cycle of activities in the solid waste services process, from collection to transfer operations and recycling to disposal in landfills, some of which may be owned and/or operated by third parties.
-We typically operate several divisions within each wasteshed, each of which provides a particular service, such as collection, recycling, disposal or transfer.
-Each division operates interdependently with the other divisions within the wasteshed.
-Each wasteshed generally operates autonomously from adjoining wastesheds.
+We typically operate several divisions within each market area, or wasteshed, each of which provides a particular service, such as collection, recycling, disposal or transfer.
+Each division operates interdependently with the other divisions within the market area.
+Each market area generally operates autonomously from adjoining market areas.

 Our Eastern region consists of wastesheds located in Maine, northern, central and southeastern New Hampshire, central and eastern Massachusetts, and eastern Connecticut.
 We began entering into these wastesheds beginning in 1996 and have expanded primarily through acquisitions and organic growth since.
-Our Western region includes wastesheds located in Vermont, southwestern New Hampshire, eastern, western and upstate New York, western Massachusetts, and in Pennsylvania around our Subtitle D landfill located in Mount Jewett, Pennsylvania ("McKean Landfill").
-We began entering into these wastesheds in 1997 and have expanded primarily through tuck-in acquisitions and organic growth.
+Our Western region consists of wastesheds located in Vermont, southwestern New Hampshire, eastern, western and upstate New York, western Massachusetts, and in Pennsylvania around our Subtitle D landfill located in Mount Jewett, Pennsylvania ("McKean Landfill").
+We began entering into these wastesheds in 1997 and have expanded primarily through tuck-in acquisitions and organic growth since.
 We remain focused on increasing our vertical integration in our Western region through extension of our reach into new markets.
+Our Mid-Atlantic region consists of wastesheds located in eastern Pennsylvania, Delaware and Maryland.
+We began operations in these wastesheds in 2023 after the completion of the GFL Acquisition.

-We manage our resource-renewal operations through the Resource Solutions operating segment, which leverages our core competencies in materials processing, industrial recycling, organics and resource management service offerings to deliver a comprehensive solution for our larger commercial, municipal, institutional and industrial customers that have more diverse waste and recycling needs.
-The Resource Solutions operating segment is not specific to a geography, and is organized to leverage our core competencies across our entire business footprint.
+We manage our resource renewal operations through the Resource Solutions operating segment, which leverages our core competencies in materials processing, industrial recycling, organics and resource management service offerings to deliver a comprehensive solution for our larger commercial, municipal, institutional and industrial customers that have more diverse waste and recycling needs.
+The Resource Solutions operating segment is not specific to a geography and is organized to leverage our core competencies across our entire business footprint.

-The following table provides information about each reportable segment (as of January 31, 2023 except revenue information, which is for fiscal year 2022):
+The following table provides information about each reportable segment (as of January 31, 2024 except revenue information, which is for fiscal year 2023):